AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 API Mesh and App Builder use the same tools and infrastructure to provide CI/CD.
 See [CI/CD in App Builder](https://developer.adobe.com/app-builder/docs/resources/ci-cd/) for more information.

 ## 1. Add Authentication to your workspace

+This step adds the I/O Management API to your workspace.
+Proceed to the next step if it is already installed.

 <InlineAlert variant="info" slots="text"/>